lawrencemcdaniel-dot-com/html/diamonddragon.us/wp-content/plugins/the-events-calendar-eventbrite-tickets/readme.txt

 == Description ==

-Looking to track attendees, sell tickets and more?
-Eventbrite is a free service that provides the full power of a conference ticketing system.
-This plugin adds the ticket-selling abilities of Eventbrite to your Events Calendar events.
-You can import Eventbrite events into your calendar, or make events in WordPress and link them to their Eventbrite counterparts.
-Your users can see tickets right on your event page, and easily buy them through Eventbrite.
-Don't have an Eventbrite account?
-No problem, use the following link to set one up: <a href='http://www.eventbrite.com/r/etp'>http://www.eventbrite.com/r/etp</a>.
+Eventbrite Tickets connects the power of The Events Calendar to your account on Eventbrite.com.
+Send WordPress events to Eventbrite, import existing Eventbrite events, display tickets, and more.

 = The Events Calendar: Eventbrite Tickets =